trendmicro/terraform-provider-conformity/README.md

 #### 2. with environment variables

 Terraform provides a way of reading variables from the environment: https://www.terraform.io/docs/cli/config/environment-variables.html#tf_var_name

+## Updating documentation
+Use the [Doc Preview Tool](https://registry.terraform.io/tools/doc-preview) to understand how the markdown will look once released.
+The [Provider Documentation](https://developer.hashicorp.com/terraform/registry/providers/docs) can also provide further guidance.

 ## How to release
 ### Steps